davidrasm/MolEpi/_posts/tutorials/2024-01-15-bioinformatics-week2.markdown

 ### Variant calling

-After aligning our sequencing reads, we typically want to know how our reads differ one another and the reference sequence.
+After aligning our sequencing reads, we typically want to know how our reads differ from one another and the reference sequence.
 For instance, we may want to discover variants like single nucleotide polymorphisms (SNPs) for building phylogenetic trees.
 The [Variant Calling tutorial][variants] will walk you through how you can call variants and distinguish real variants from sequencing errors using bcftools.
 Then you will get to combine what you’ve learned to decode a secret message in the sequenced DNA!!

 [variants]: <https://sandbox.bio/tutorials/dna-secrets>